jacob-alford/2048/README.md

 ## Neural Networks
 This was originally built to train a neural network.
 This master branch contains the network-free code.
 A neural network would take the board-state as an input (the 4x4 matrix), and any of the four actions as an output.
-The fitness level (if using genetic algorithsm) could use the total score on the board.
+The fitness level (if using genetic algorithms) could use the total score on the board.

 ## Future Builds
 I will commit future builds that incorporate an LSTM with the NEAT algorithm.